Everybody deserves access to capital

 Flexible and favorable capital to historically excluded communities.

-The IRP Framework will allow us to better balance impact considerations, repayment risk, and financial return in decision-making in lending.
-Our long-term goal is for our portfolio to optimally balance impact, risk, and financial sustainability, and to identify where we can mobilize and apply more flexible capital for the highest-impact projects and borrowers that are advancing racial equity.
-Our IRP Framework is changing how we make lending decisions, changing how we use our power as a financial intermediary to match the most flexible, favorable capital with the community development projects and practitioners that are making the most progress on racial equity.
+The IRP Framework positions us to better balance impact considerations, repayment risk and financial return in decision-making in lending.
+Our long-term goal is for our portfolio to optimally balance impact, risk and financial sustainability, and to identify where we can mobilize and apply more flexible capital for the highest impact and borrowers that are advancing racial equity.
+Our IRP Framework is shaping how we make lending decisions, changing how we use our power as a financial intermediary to match the most flexible, favorable capital with the community development projects and practitioners that are making the most progress on racial equity.

 Our efforts continue to repair the long history of inequitable systems and financial institutions excluding Black, Latino, and other people and communities of color.